esoreq/Day_one/_episodes/03-ANACONDA_101.md

 ## We need to register our environment to Jupyter KernelSpec

+It is the *KernelSpec* that determines what kernels are available on our Jupyter portal.
+If we create a new environment and want it to be available we need to install it which in essence simply means adding it in a list somewhere.
 We do that using a software called `ipykernel` which is a powerful interactive Python shell and a Jupyter kernel to work with Python code in Jupyter notebooks and other interactive frontends.
 The following code registers the new environment we created and creates a folder in your hidden `.local` folder that stores the information needed to run that kernel.

 ~~~bash